cph-tum/monacoQC/README.md

   with there specific material properties.
 An object of a device can be composed by defining a period consisting of different well and barrier materials.
 A scenario class specifies the simulation parameters.
-  Different backend classes can be chosen for writing EMC input files.

 - optimizer: The optimizer class BO_sim can be used to execute a Bayesian optimization of a QC design.